 Mr. Riganelli has been Executive Vice President of Exco since January 2018.
 He served Exco before that as VP Finance and Chief Financial Officer from 2004 to 2013 and then as Chief Operating Officer through to the end of 2017.
 Before his time at Exco, Mr. Riganelli was an executive with Linamar Corporation and Tecsyn International Inc., a North American automotive interior trim manufacturer which Exco purchased in 2000.
-He retired from full time employment with Exco on January 1 2018 but remains in its employ as Executive VP providing legal, administrative and advisory services as required.
+He is currently Executive VP at Exco providing legal, administrative and advisory services as required.
 Mr. Riganelli has over 25 years of experience in global automotive operations, global government/legal compliance and global corporate development/ acquisitions.
 He received his law degree in Ontario in 1984 and his Master of Business Administration in 2000.
-He has been a director of the Automotive Parts Manufacturing Association of Canada since 2018.
+He has been a director of the Automotive Parts Manufacturers' Association of Canada since 2018.